EA Sports: PlayStation Home

 On April 23, 2009, EA Sports released the long-awaited "EA Sports Complex" space for the PlayStation 3's online community-based service, PlayStation Home in the European and North American versions.
 In the Complex, users can play a series of mini-games, including poker, kart racing, golf, and it also features a Virtual EA Shop.
 There are also a number of advertisements for upcoming EA Sports games.
 Each mini-game that the Complex features has a reward or rewards.
 Heavy Water, a company dedicated to developing for Home, developed the EA Sports Complex for EA Sports.

 Originally, the Complex just featured two rooms: the EA Sports Complex and the EA Sports Complex Upstairs.
 The EA Sports Complex featured racing and had a golfing range that was unavailable to play.
-The Upstairs had four poker tables that users could play at any time.
 With the June 18, 2009 update, the Complex's name changed to the EA Sports Racing Complex and the Upstairs changed to the EA Sports Complex Green Poker Room.
 Other than the name change, the update took away the golfing range and added four more karts for users to play Racing at and it also added one red poker table to the poker room.

-The July 2, 2009 update added golf and another poker room making four rooms for the Complex; the EA Sports Racing Complex, the EA Sports Golf Complex, the EA Sports Complex Green Poker Room, and the EA Sports Complex Red Poker Room.
-The Racing Complex features Racing with a total of eight karts; four on each side of the Complex.
-The Golf Complex features two Practice Ranges for golfing; one range on each side of the Complex.
-A Golf Pro-shop is coming soon for the Golf Complex.
-The Green Poker Room featured four green poker tables that users can play anytime.
-The Red Poker Room featured four red poker tables but requires users to have 2,000 points to play.

-On July 16, 2009, EA Sports released another room for the Complex making five rooms for the Complex.
-This room is the game space for Fight Night Round 4 called "Club Fight Night" featuring a mini-game called Club DJ and coming soon, robot boxing.